 - Error messages

-Extensive services are usually performed on your request, as a part of a high tier camera service package, or if a camera technician notices something wrong during a general maintenance check.
+Extensive services can usually be performed on your request, as a part of a high tier camera service package, or if a camera technician notices something wrong during a general maintenance check.

-Cameras are complex and delicate pieces of equipment and should be treated with care.
+Camera maintenance shouldn’t be neglected!
+After all, cameras are complex and delicate pieces of equipment and should be treated with care.
 When a camera is serviced regularly and well taken care of, it can remain in top working condition for a long time, and you can run your business without taking disruptive “sick days”.
-Don’t learn the value of gear maintenance the hard way, but be diligent about caring for your hand held partner.
+Don’t learn the value of gear maintenance the hard way—be diligent about caring for your handheld partner.